CHAM'S User Support Policy

 Extended Consultancy Support (paid-for)

-PHOENICS users do however sometimes require assistance of a different kind.
+PHOENICS users sometimes require assistance of a different kind.

-Alternatively, what needs to be done may be clear, but the user may prefer the work to be done by CHAM personnel, whose greater experience may reduce the time which will be taken.
+Alternatively, what needs to be done may be clear, but the user may prefer the work to be done by CHAM personnel, whose greater experience may reduce the time taken.

 In some circumstances, the user may have started a complicated model-building operation and then run into difficulty; he or she may then seek CHAM's assistance in the detection and removal of its cause.